adap/flower/doc/source/how-to-run-simulations.rst

-While the ``options.backend.client-resources`` can be used to control the degree of concurrency in your simulations, this does not stop you from running hundreds or even thousands of clients in the same round and having orders of magnitude more `dormant` (i.e., not participating in a round) clients.
+While the ``options.backend.client-resources`` can be used to control the degree of concurrency in your simulations, this does not stop you from running hundreds or even thousands of clients in the same round and having orders of magnitude more *dormant* (i.e., not participating in a round) clients.
 Let's say you want to have 100 clients per round but your system can only accommodate 8 clients concurrently.
-The ``SimulationEngine`` will schedule 100 ``ClientApps`` to run and then will execute them in a resource-aware manner in batches of 8.
+The ``Simulation Engine`` will schedule 100 ``ClientApps`` to run and then will execute them in a resource-aware manner in batches of 8.

 Simulation Engine resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, the ``SimulationEngine`` has **access to all system resources** (i.e., all
+By default, the ``Simulation Engine`` has **access to all system resources** (i.e., all
 CPUs, all GPUs).
 However, in some settings, you might want to limit how many of your
 system resources are used for simulation.
 You can do this in the ``pyproject.toml`` of
-your app.
+your app by setting the ``options.backend.init_args`` variable.

 .. code-block:: toml